 What we love about Salisbury Park: In addition to the baseball fields and equestrian complex, there are two playgrounds, one of which is completely ADA accessible, with a multi-purpose field and access to the Cherry Creek Trail.

-Amenities at Salisbury Park: Batting cages, BBQ grills, horseshoe pits, multi-purpose fields, pavilions, playgrounds, restrooms, water fountain
+Amenities: Batting cages, BBQ grills, horseshoe pits, multi-purpose fields, pavilions, playgrounds, restrooms, and water fountain.

 S. Downing St. and E. Louisiana Ave., Denver

-Amenities at Washington Park: Playground, large field, walking and biking paths, soccer fields, basketball courts, tennis courts
+Amenities: Playground, large field, walking and biking paths, soccer fields, basketball courts, tennis courts.

 5701 S. Quebec St., Greenwood Village

-Amenities at Westlands Park: large climbing structures, 3 playgrounds, multi-use playing fields, musical instruments, interactive water feature, pond, hike/bike trail, charcoal grills, restrooms, pickleball courts, basketball court
+Amenities: Playgrounds, multi-use playing fields, musical instruments, interactive water feature, pond, hike/bike trail, charcoal grills, restrooms, pickleball courts, and basketball court.

 Get a FREE kid-friendly calendar for Douglas County, CO, full of festivals, activities, and events delivered right to your inbox when you sign up at highlandsranch.macaronikid.com/subscribe.

 Macaroni KID Douglas County is a free weekly e-newsletter, online calendar, and website proudly serving families in Highlands Ranch, Castle Rock, Lone Tree, Parker, Castle Pines, Sedalia, Larkspur, Franktown, Elizabeth, Louviers, and surrounding areas.